-When I moved from Windows to Mac, one of the pieces of software I missed the most was Windows Live Writer.
+When I moved from Windows to Mac, one of the pieces of software I missed the most was Open Live Writer.

 Having the power to write on my desktop (offline) and then to directly publish from there was something I found to be very productive.

 In the past, I have shared a few apps that are good desktop editors for Mac, but until now nothing was close to what Windows Live Writer offered.

 Recently a popular Mac desktop blog editor, an app known as “Blogo“, was completely revamped, and the fully loaded version of the app launched.
 This neat app allows you to blog right from your Mac desktop.

 In this article I will be sharing a review of Blogo, as well as instructions on how you can set it up for your WordPress blog.